sstern6/school-of-scott/README.md

 Make a red box (i dont care what size) using a `<div />` in the html and setting the color in your css file.

+### BREAK

+Using git, create a branch, add and commit your files.
+Push your changes to your branch using `git push origin HEAD` (HEAD meaing the branch you are currently on in your terminal) DO NOT EVER PUSH TO MASTER!

+Open a Pull Request and ping me to review your changes.